-The majority of the buildings are currently used by NASA for administration, research support, storage, or are vacant.
-Dormitories and administrative buildings associated with the Space Camp Operations are also present in the western portion of the parcel.
-Utilities present on Parcel 1 include fresh water, sanitary sewer, telephone, storm sewer, and power and steam lines (Plates 6a and b).
+The majority of the buildings are currently used for support services, recreation, and by NASA for administration, research support, and storage.
+Utilities present on Parcel 2 include fresh water, sanitary sewer, telephone, storm sewer, power and steam lines and compressed air.
+(Plates 6a and b).